dagbjorn/microcoffeeoncloud/README.md

 * [Extras](#extras)

 ## <a name="acknowledgements"></a>Acknowledgements
 The &micro;Coffee Shop application is based on the coffee shop application coded live by Trisha Gee during her fabulous talk, "HTML5, Angular.js, Groovy, Java, MongoDB all together - what could possibly go wrong?", given at QCon London 2014.
-A few differences should be noted however; microcoffee uses a microservice architecture, runs on Docker and is developed in Spring Boot instead of Dropwizard as in Trisha's version.
+A few differences should be noted however; Microcoffee uses a microservice architecture, runs on Docker and is developed in Spring Boot instead of Dropwizard as in Trisha's version.

 ## <a name="application"></a>The application
 The application has a simple user interface written in AngularJS and uses REST calls to access the backend services.
-After loaded the coffee shop menu from the backend, your favorite coffee drink may be ordered.
+After loading the coffee shop menu from the backend, your favorite coffee drink may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.

 ### The microservices
 The application is made up by the following microservices, each running in its own Docker container: